quii/learn-go-with-tests/intro-to-generics.md

 - A function that takes generic aguments
 - A generic data-structure

-The code we write here will be the foundation for future chapters around generics.

 ## Setting up the playground

 In the _go2go playground_ we can't run `go test`.
 How are we going to write tests to explore generic code?